hsalvesen/vesen/README.md

 # [Vesen Terminal](https://www.vesen.app)

-> A modern web-based terminal emulator built with SVELTE.
+> A modern, web-based terminal emulator built with SVELTE.

 ![banner](/docs/themes/banner.gif)
 ## Overview

-Vesen Terminal is a fully-featured web-based terminal emulator that replicates a Unix-like environment in your browser.
+Vesen Terminal is a fully-featured web-based terminal emulator that replicates a Unix-like environment in the browser.
 It features a virtual file system, interactive commands, modifiable themes, and a responsive design that works across devices.

 ## Stack